orient-telecoms/orient-telecoms/README.md

 - Use `.env` files to store sensitive information.
 - Add `.env` files to the `.gitignore` list.

-Use Gitea Secrets for deployment-related sensitive information.
+Use Git Secrets for deployment-related sensitive information.

 #### 3.6 Documentation